 3. Dress the Part – Come wearing the clothes that make you look your best.
 If you aren’t sure what to wear consult with the photographer before the photo session.
 I usually suggest women bring more than one outfit or a jacket so there can be variety of photos.
 I will take photos of men with and without ties depending on the purpose of the photo.

-4. Make up is OK – Women of course know this but men may think it’s taboo for their portrait.
+4. Make up is OK – Women of course know this but men may think it’s taboo for their head shots and portraits.
 I’m not talking about lipstick for guys but simple things like blush or powder to take the shine off a bald spot.

 Getting the portrait you want can be fun, approach it that way and you’ll be pleased with the result.